cruzgerman216/CTC-FE-Code-Labs/C12/exercises.md

 ## Exercise 7:
 Create a folder called exercise-7 and file called index.ts.

 Define a class called animal.
-This class should define properties: name of type string, age of type number and location of type Location;
+This class should define properties: name of type string, age of type number and region of type region;
-Define a location class.
+Define a region class.
 This class should define properties: name of type string.

-Create a location instance that has the name "Africa".
+Create a region instance that has the name "Africa".
-Create a animal instance that has the name "Johnny the Lion", 5 for the age and location to be set to the instance with the name "Africa".
+Create a animal instance that has the name "Johnny the Lion", 5 for the age and region to be set to the instance with the name "Africa".

 Log these instances to the console.